smXplorer/AlliGator/docs/source/alligator-image-profile-window.rst

 =============

 Any of the open contour tool in the *Source Image* can be used to look at the image intensity profile and additional information along that contour.
+Additionally, the ``Rectangle`` and ``Rotated Rectangle`` tools can be used to analyze *averaged profile* as discussed in the :ref:`alligator-averaged-image-profile` section below.

 The open contour tools are framed in black in the snapshot below: